gelndjj/Grep_PDF/README.md

 | |___) | |   | ____| |_| |______| |    | |__/ /| |
  \_____/|_|   |_____)  __(_______)_|    |_____/ |_|
                     |_|
 ```

 ### SUMMARY
-Grep_PDF grabs PDF from a folder you choose and then look trhough all of them to find a word (string) you defined.<br />
+Grep_PDF grabs PDF from a folder you choose and then look through all of them to find a word (string) you defined.<br />
 The soft allows you to use Regular Expressions in case you do not know what exactly you are looking for.<br />

 ### SCREENSHOTS